-Psychotherapy can be defined as the treatment of mental and emotional disorders by trained psychotherapists using psychological methods.
-The Royal College of Psychiatrists describes psychotherapy as "... helping people overcome stress, emotional problems, relationship problems or troublesome habits ... they are all treatments based on talking to another person..."
+Psychotherapy can be defined as "talking treatments" of mental and emotional disorders by trained psychotherapists using psychological methods.
+The Royal College of Psychiatrists describes psychotherapy as helping people to overcome stress and anxiety, emotional problems, relationship problems or troublesome habits, based on talking to another person.

 There are various types of psychotherapies, including the following: